1jour1vin

 Palate

-Full-bodied, with well-integrated tannins, accompanied by notes of plum and blackcurrant, finishing with a slightly peppery, mouth-watering aftertaste
+With lovely body, the tannins are well-integrated and accompanied by notes of plum and blackcurrant, leading to a slightly peppery, mouth-watering finish.

 Serve